CongyingChen/W210-Capstone-Airbnb-Improvement-and-Pricing/README.md

-# W210-Capstone-Airbnb-Improvement-and-Pricing
+## W210 Capstone

-## Improve Your Airbnb Listing for Higher Price and Better Revenue
+# Improve Your Airbnb Listing for Higher Price and Better Revenue

 ### Problem
 Individual hosts of Airbnbs are interested in improve the quality of their listings by asking suggestions from experts.